Medical Terms Glossary

 Hashish

-A drug made up of the dried and shredded leaves, stems, seeds and flowers of the hemp plant (Cannibas Sativa).
+A drug made up of the dried and shredded leaves, stems, seeds and flowers of the cannabis plant.

-It is used in a variety of ways, including being eaten, drunk (tea), smoked, breathed in through a water pipe (bong).
+It is used in a variety of ways, including being eaten, drunk (in a tea), smoked, breathed in through a water pipe (bong) or vape.

 Other names that it may be called include: Pot, grass, herb, weed, Mary Jane, reefer, skunk, boom, gangster, kif, chronic and ganja.